|

 structures were moved to a location five blocks away, setting a new Guinness

 Book World Record as the heaviest building ever moved on wheels.
-After painstaking restoration, the resplendent
+After painstaking restoration, the

-in an intimate setting.
+productions in an intimate setting.

 Masonic Temple Theatre